cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/secrets.md

 One of these flags:

 * `-s, --secret-string TEXT` - The string to use as the secret's value.
-* `-f, --secret-file TEXT` - The name of the secret file that contains the value to be set.
+* `-f, --secret-file TEXT` - The secret's file to use its content as value to be set.
+                             You cannot use this argument with arguments: [secret_string].

+#### Optional flags:

+* `--hidden-value / --not-hidden-value` - The secret value is only shown to the user that created the secret, to the tenant managers and to sys-admins.
+Use of the secret is allowed according to user roles and the visibility of the secret.
+* `-l, --visibility TEXT` - Defines who can see the resource, can be set to one of ['private', 'tenant', 'global'].
+* `-t, --tenant-name TEXT` - The name of the tenant of the secret.
+If not specified, the current tenant will be used.

 &nbsp;
 #### Example

 {{< highlight  bash  >}}
-$ cfy secrets update test -s test_value2
+$ cfy secrets update test-secret -s test-value2
 ...

-Secret `test` updated
+Secret `test-secret` updated

 ...
 {{< /highlight >}}